Table of Contents

 – Charaka Samhita

-(Preserving the health of the healthy and treating diseases in the ill)
+(Preserving health in the healthy and curing disease in the ailing)

 – Sushruta Samhita, Sutrasthana 15/41